 For more details see the Product Parts Finder for Magento 2 extension page.

-This guide covers basic Finder settings.
-After taking the steps described we will get a fully-functioning Finder block on our store.
+This guide covers the basic Finder settings.
+After taking the steps described, you will get a fully-functioning Magento 2 Finder block on our store.

-This is what the Product Finder extension does best.
+This is what the Product Finder for Magento 2 extension does best.

-In our example store all wheels are in the same category.
-But if in your store you have subcategories for different wheel manufacturers you will need to set and Anchor to a parent category so all your wheels will be available in one place.
+In our sample store, all the wheels are assigned to the same category.
+If you have subcategories for different wheel manufacturers in your store, you need to set an Anchor to a parent category so all your wheels will be available in one place.